pbarnum/AcesUp/README.md

 # AcesUp

-A solitaire game played in Terminal
+A solitaire game for the terminal